OmarAly23/Codespace/README.md

 # JS
-## *A workspace for JavaScript, each directory represents a project with its scripts and test cases*
+## *A workspace for JavaScript each directory represents a project with its scripts*
 - Contributed by myself :)